-An agenda for change.
+An agenda for change

-This excitement may be linked to the realization that there is a need to change.
-While COVID-19 has been a worldwide humanitarian disaster, one effect has been to force companies in the sector to reconsider the way they work and operate.
+This excitement may be linked to the realisation that there is a need to change.
+While Covid-19 has been a worldwide humanitarian disaster, one effect has been to force companies in the sector to reconsider the way they work and operate.
 Change management is difficult for any company, but the pandemic led to more teams working together than they had previously and with less friction.
-This allowed companies to overcome organizational silos and objections along the way.
+This allowed companies to overcome organisational silos and objections along the way.

-For example, our research found that over four-fifths (82 percent) of the respondents either "agree" or "strongly agree" that they've had to accelerate their digital transformation over the past six months.
-Not resting on their laurels, even more respondents (87 percent) say they plan to launch new digital offerings focused on digital customer engagement.
+For example, our research found that over four-fifths (82%) of the respondents either 'agree' or 'strongly agree' that they've had to accelerate their digital transformation over the past six months.
+Not resting on their laurels, even more respondents (87%) say they plan to launch new digital offerings focused on digital customer engagement.

-Understandably, the single-biggest priority for travel & hospitality executives is growing the traveler or guest base, chosen by over one-third of respondents (37 percent), Figure 5.
-Companies hope to do this partly by addressing customer concerns, notably soothing their hygiene worries by minimizing physical contact.
-Other key digital initiatives include improving the consistency of the CX across all channels (34 percent) and integration of channels around the customer journey (22 percent).
+Understandably, the single biggest priority for travel & hospitality executives is growing the traveller or guest base, chosen by over a third of respondents (37%), Figure 5.
+Companies hope to do this partly by addressing customer concerns, notably soothing their hygiene worries by minimising physical contact.
+Other key digital initiatives include improving the consistency of the CX across all channels (34%) and integration of channels around the customer journey (22%).

 There is also evidence of a missed opportunity.
-Increasing business agility by using artificial intelligence (AI) is a top priority for only 14 percent.
+Increasing business agility by using artificial intelligence (AI) is only a top priority for 14%.
 Having noted reduced staffing levels in the industry, AI technologies could bridge the gap, but many companies have shed people with the skills to implement automation.

-Al is also a powerful tool for personalized marketing communications to meet evolving customer needs.
-It can deliver insights as well as provide voice recognition for smart hotel rooms and chatbots, drive recommendation engines, power dynamic pricing systems, and many other implementations.
+Al would also be a powerful tool for personalised marketing communications to meet evolving customer needs.
+It can deliver insights as well as providing voice recognition for smart hotel rooms and chatbots, drive recommendation engines, power dynamic pricing systems, and many other implementations.